Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

  - /architecture/
 ---

-## How is the architecture created and documented?
+## How is the architecture documented?
-The [non functional and functional requirements](/teknologi/altinnstudio/architecture/requirements/) have given input to which [capabilities](capabilities) for both devops and runtime that is needed in the solutions.
+The [non functional and functional requirements](/teknologi/altinnstudio/architecture/requirements/) have given input to which devops and runtime [capabilities](capabilities) that is needed in the solutions.
 It also have given input which type of [components](components) that is needed to implement the capabilities.
 The [Architecture Principles](/teknologi/altinnstudio/architecture/principles/) and [Architecture Patterns](/teknologi/altinnstudio/architecture/patterns/) has been decided based on requirements and other goals with the new solutions.
 The Principles and patterns has been deciding factors how the [components](components) implements the  [capabilities](capabilities) needed.

 The diagram below show the relationships and you can click the elements to read more about each architecture artifact or select in menu or section below diagram.